ankitbit/CSN-SML/README.md

 * Preparation of a ***script for producing summary statistics*** such as ***sample size***, ***mean*** and ***standard deviation*** of ***sentence length (n) of syntactic dependency tree*** of each language and ***mean*** and ***standard deviation*** of the metric ***mean edge length*** for all sentences in a given language for each of the languages.
 * Fitting of models

+## Pending objectives
+* Model fitting for each of the models
+* Uisng aggregate and defining data filters